How Does Website Localisation Work?

 Globalization vs. Internationalization vs. Localisation

 Globalization, internalization, and localisation are three different concepts related to how businesses operate and expand their operations.
 Globalization refers to the integration of economies, cultures, and societies across the world.
 In business, globalization refers to expanding into other countries.
-It also involves creating a worldwide supply chain and requires adjusting products and services to suit different cultures and markets.
+It involves setting up a global supply chain and adapting products and services for various cultures and markets.

 The process of internationalization involves creating software or mobile apps and then localising them to target unique cultures, regions, and languages.
 Software developers and engineers do this to make sure websites work well in different languages and cultures.